The Closing Bell - All American Investor

 Technical

-A Closer Look At The Links For Stocks, Interest Rates, And Inflation

-The VIX was up, bouncing off a support level and remaining at an elevated level, suggesting that there is no end to the recent volatility.
+The VIX fell another 11 ½ %, ending below the lower boundary of its short term uptrend for a second day; if it remains there through the close next Monday, the trend will reset to a trading range.
+This pin action may be anticipating a drop in volatility, which would be a plus for stocks.

-The long Treasury inched higher, but still finished below both moving averages, in very short term and short term downtrends and very near the lower boundary of its long term uptrend, a breach of which would clearly intensify investors’ concern about rising interest rates/inflation
+The long Treasury fell, apparently unimpressed with the jobs report or any increased likelihood of an easier Fed.
+It inched closer to its only remaining support level (the lower boundary of its long term uptrend) which if breached, would clearly intensify investors’ concern about rising interest rates/inflation

-The dollar was up, having bounced off of a support level.
-Nonetheless, it ended below both moving averages and in an intermediate term downtrend.
-This remains an ugly chart.
+The dollar was off fractionally, also seemingly unmoved by the jobs report.
+It remains an ugly chart.

-GLD was off slightly.
-It had a good week, bouncing off a minor support level and leaving its chart in relatively good shape.
+GLD was up slightly, also lacking the enthusiasm of stocks.
+Though unlike TLT, it was in agreement with them.
+Momentum remains to the upside, but it must still overcome a very short term downtrend.

 Fundamental-A Dividend Growth Investment Strategy

 The DJIA and the S&P are well above ‘Fair Value’ (as calculated by our Valuation Model).
 However, ‘Fair Value’ has risen based on a new set of regulatory policies which will lead to improvement in the historically low long term secular growth rate of the economy.
-Further, there is the chance that the economic growth rate could be even higher if the recent trend continues in enhanced corporate spending stemming from the tax bill.

-With respect to the latter, we have gone another week in which there were no major additional spending plans announced.
-That doesn’t mean that we won’t see a further pick up in this kind of activity.
-However, if we don’t, then I think the impact of the tax cut on the economy will not be enough to prompt an increase in my long term secular economic growth rate---which means I may not be as wrong about the tax bill’s impact as it appeared three weeks ago.

-To be clear, it will affect 2018 corporate earnings positively; but for the growth rate of those profits to accelerate, at least some of the funds must be directed at enhanced productivity.
-And right now, I think that issue remains a question---meaning that while a one-time increase in profitability will result in a one-time increase stock prices (assuming a constant P/E), it will not increase the multiples (P/E’s) themselves or the rate of earnings growth.
+Unfortunately, the recent decline in the strength of economic activity suggests that any benefit from enhanced corporate spending stemming from the tax bill was short lived.
+Further, if Trump’s move in raising tariffs proves too aggressive, this would likely have an adverse impact on growth.

-The more important thing to focus on at the moment, is the overall effect of the tax bill, the short term budget agreement, the infrastructure plan and Trump’s FY2019 budget both on secular and cyclical growth and inflation.
-Until I have a better handle on this, I am holding off on any increase in my long term growth outlook---which puts me at odds with a generally more optimistic view from the Street.
-The key to that disagreement centers on how much growth versus how much inflation the aforementioned factors will generate.
-My position is that the economy is too burdened with debt for there to be much real growth generated by these measures; and hence, the majority of any impact will be on prices.
+This week we added a potential trade war to the worries regarding the overall effect of the tax bill, the short term budget agreement, the infrastructure plan and Trump’s FY2019 budget both on secular and cyclical growth and inflation.
+With regard to the former, it appears that much of Trump’s bluster was intended to elicit the best offer possible in adjusting steel/aluminum prices from our trading partners---not the hell bent rush to impose tariffs that it initially appeared to be.

+With respect to the latter, my concern remains on how much growth versus how much inflation the aforementioned factors will generate.
+As you know, my position is that the economy is too burdened with debt for there to be much real growth generated by these measures; and hence, the majority of any impact will be on prices.
+That said, the near perfect jobs report under mines that notion.
+But it is only one number; so I need more along that line me to alter my position.
-Swan Song Of The Central Bankers, Part 3: The Goldilocks Economy Delusion

-I want to reiterate the point that I don’t believe that a tighter Fed will cause a recession because QE did very little to help the economy.
-Although it may act as a governor on the rate of economic progress.
+I want to reiterate the point that I don’t believe that a tighter Fed will cause a recession because QE did very little to help the economy; although it may act as a governor on the rate of economic progress.
 However, it will have a significant negative impact on equity valuations because that was where QE had its positive effect.
-I don’t know how the Market can go up on the presence of an easy Fed and also go up in its absence; especially when it has led to the gross mispricing and misallocation of assets.
+I don’t know how the Market can go up on the presence of an easy Fed and also go up in its absence.

-That said, the pin action this week tells me that opinion is at odds with the Market.
-Having been chastened a bit by the initial corporate response to the tax bill, I recognize that I could be wrong on this contrarian view.

 Bottom line: the assumptions on long term secular growth in our Economic Model have improved as a result of a new regulatory regime.
 Plus, there is the chance that the effects of the tax bill could further increase that growth assumption though its timing and magnitude are unknown.
 On the other hand, (1) currently that effect appears to be dwindling, (2) if Trump follows through with his trade threats, and/or the deficit/debt continues to rise driven by the recently announced spending proposals, I believe that it/they would negate or, at least, partially negate any potential positive.
 More debt will inhibit not enhance growth and will likely create inflationary pressures which will have to be dealt with by the Fed, sooner or later.
 In any case, I continue to believe that the current Street narrative is overly optimistic---which means Street models will ultimately will have to lower their consensus of Fair Value for equities.